chaitanyaBhave26/PIGEON/README.md

-# RAVEN
+# PIGEON
-A GUI tool for running simulation jobs on HPC clusters using SLURM scripts.
+PIGEON is a GUI tool for running simulation jobs on HPC clusters using SLURM scripts.
-Currently focussed on running MOOSE simulations on UF's HPG cluster and rendering the simulation results serverside.
+Development is currently focussed on running MOOSE simulations on UF's HPG cluster and rendering the simulation results serverside.